fnune/remix-test/README.md

 - I wonder why the tutorial recommends using `export let`.
 It looks to me as if the things I'm exporting shouldn't ever be reassigned.
 I'm changing these to `export const`, hoping that nothing explodes.
+- The `useDataLoader` pattern with an `export const loader` coupled with a `useDataLoader` call ( imported from `remix`) feels a bit weird to me.
+I suppose there must be quite a bit going on at build time for this to be worth the indirection.
+My first impression is that if it shouldn't be necessary?
+Why can't I go `export const loader = someRemixUtility(async () => {})` instead ( removing the `useDataLoader` call inside the component)?
+The client and server bundles can still provide different implementations of `someRemixUtility`.
+  - [ ] To-do: find out why `export const loader` can't be used directly and needs to be accessed via `useDataLoader`.
+My guess: the purpose is to call the loader during server rendering and then to reuse the same data during rehydration, to initialize a frontend cache with.
+Remix developers simply decided to to for a standard way to access Remix functionality, and this just looks consistent.

 [rr-scroll-res]: https://v5.reactrouter.com/web/guides/scroll-restoration
 [rm-scroll-res]: https://remix.run/docs/en/v1/api/remix#scrollrestoration